-In parallel we have been working on the MWD Users Group in collaboration with FHWA.
-The kickoff meeting is scheduled on October 28, 2021.
-This will be an excellent opportunity to exchange experiences and analysis approaches with other users across the United States and elsewhere.
+In parallel, we have also been working on the MWD Users Group in collaboration with FHWA.
+The kickoff meeting took place on October 28, 2021, and a second meeting was held on December 16.
+Future meetings will take place on the third Wednesdays of each month.
+This has been an excellent opportunity to exchange experiences and analysis approaches with other users across the United States and elsewhere, with nearly 90 participants in each of the first two meetings.